The oldest public wildflower garden in the United States

-The bark is gray-brown, smooth on small branches, but slightly rougher on larger stems and twigs have many leaf scars.
+The bark is gray-brown, smooth on small branches, but slightly rougher on larger stems; twigs have many leaf scars.
 Young twigs are light brown with fine hair.
 Vegetative buds are 1/3 inch long, light brown, without scales while the flower buds are round, in small stalked clusters.

 The ragged looking flowers which usually bloom in groups of three and only in the autumn once the leaves begin to die, are bisexual, 4-parted, with very narrow long yellow petals resembling twisted straps.
-These are the lobes of the calyx.
-The cup of the calyx is yellow-green.
-There are four short stamens with yellow anthers contained within the cup along with 4 false stamens (staminodes) that are placed opposite the petals.
+The cup of the calyx is yellow-green with 4 lobes which reflex when the flower opens.
+The petals are alternate between the calyx lobes There are four short stamens with yellow anthers contained within the cup along with 4 false stamens (staminodes) that are placed opposite the petals.
 These carry the nectar.
 There are two styles with spreading tips.
 The cluster grows on a short stalk from the leaf axils.

 Habitat: Witch Hazel grows as an understory plant in dry to moist soils of deciduous forests.
 It can tolerate a dense canopy but flowering is best if the canopy has sunny breaks.
 The plant produces suckering stems but reproduces only by seed.
 There is considerable variation in size of plant, leaf size, and flower color from south to north in this species range.

-Names: The genus name, Hamamelis, is from a Greek word believed to be derived from fruit capsules of this genus resembling the fruit of a certain type of Greek fruit tree, possibly the medlar.
+Names: The genus name, Hamamelis, is from a Greek name used by Hippocrates for the small southeastern European fruit tree, the medlar, Mespilus germanica, whose fruit resembles the fruiting capsules of Witch Hazel - that is with the inside partially exposed because the calyx lobes do not completely close over the ovary after fertilization.
 The species name, Virginiana refers to the state of Virginia from where the type plant for classification was obtained.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: One other species of Hamamelis exists that is not native to Minnesota but grows here and is present in the Garden - H. vernalis.
+Comparisons: There is one other species of Hamamelis that is not native to Minnesota - H. vernalis.
 This is a late winter to spring flowering Witch Hazel, which has flowers that range in color from deep red to yellow and are fragrant.
 The leaves are less rounded and the root system is stoloniferous, not suckering.
+At one time it was thought that certain plants in the Garden were that species but the recent plant census indicates that the Garden plants all have the characteristics of H. virginiana.

 Above: Drawing of the parts of Witch Hazel from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.
 2nd photo - A large Witch Hazel at Eloise Butler in its fall colors.

-Below: The narrow strap-like petals of the flowers are normally clustered three to a group and rise from the leaf axils.
+Below: The flowers have narrow strap-like petals; flowers are normally clustered three to a group and rise from the leaf axils.
 Flowers appear as the leaves begin to die on mature plants, earlier on young plants.
 Note the short stalk of the flower cluster.

 Below: 1st photo - The rounded leaf with small lobes and pointed tip.
-2nd photo - The seed capsules, shown in the Spring, that when mature later in the season will discharge the black nuts which are forming inside the capsule.
+2nd photo - The seed capsules, shown in the Spring of the following year, that when mature later in the season will discharge the black nuts which are forming inside the capsule.

-Below: 1st photo - Seed capsules forming in Spring.
+Below: 1st photo - Seed capsules forming in Spring of following year.
 2nd photo - The gray-brown bark of a large stem, somewhat smooth.
 3rd photo - An old twig showing numerous leaf scars.

 Below: Former Gardener Cary George with the Witch Hazel blooms of Nov.
 16, 1999.
 The last flowers of the season.
 2nd photo - A small specimen recently planted (2008).
 On older plants the leaves will start dropping before flowering.